yardstick17/convnets-keras/README.md

 ## How to use the convnets
 **BEWARE** !! : Since the networks have been trained in different settings, the preprocessing is different for the differents networks :
-* For the AlexNet, the images (for the mode without the heatmap) has to be of shape (227,227).
+* For the AlexNet, the images (for the mode without the heatmap) have to be of shape (227,227).
 It is recommended to resize the images with a size of (256,256), and then do a crop of size (227,227).
 The colors are in RGB order.
 ```python
 im = preprocess_image_batch(['examples/dog.jpg'],img_size=(256,256), crop_size=(227,227), color_mode="rgb")